 Existing individual and employer-based coverage would be replaced by the plan, and it would be illegal for any private insurance to compete with the government run plan, although limited private coverage would be available for any services not covered by the plan.
 There would also be an exception for the Department of Veterans Affairs and the Indian Health Service to continue their existing coverage.

-The Medicare-for-All legislation follows the introduction of Medicare buy-in legislation introduced in the House by Representatives Brian Higgins (D-NY) joined by 29 co-sponsors, and in the Senate by Senator Debbie Stabenow (D-MI) and 19 co-sponsors.
-That legislation would allow those aged 50-64 to buy into current Medicare coverage.
+The Medicare-for-All legislation followed the introduction of Medicare buy-in legislation introduced in the House by Representatives Brian Higgins (D-NY) joined by 29 co-sponsors, and in the Senate by Senator Debbie Stabenow (D-MI) and 19 co-sponsors in 2019.
+That legislation would have allowed those aged 50-64 to buy into current Medicare coverage.
 Similarly, Senators Michael Bennet (D-CO) and Tim Kaine (D-VA) introduced S. 981, the Medicare-X Choice Act that would establish a public option plan parallel to Medicare coverage for all Americans to be able to buy-into, including those who already have employer-sponsored coverage.
-Their bill is expected to be joined be several others for Americans to buy into Medicare, Medicaid, or a public option.

 Leading proposals for a public option would make it available to consumers purchasing coverage through the state or federal marketplaces.
 The plan would comply with requirements related to other state or federal marketplace plans, and offer various level plan options.
 Premiums would be established according to state or federal marketplace rules.
 As a public plan it could have the power to dictate prices, provider networks, and provider reimbursements.
 It could also potentially indemnify itself for unexpected costs, allowing it to offer insurance at below-market costs.